chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 * The supermarket and the storage facility deploy a Quorum network with at least three nodes.
 * The storage facility monitors the temperature of the products it stores and records the temperature readings to the contract on the Quorum network.
 * There is a public contract that allows any party to read the temperature off the contract.
-* There is a private contract that allows only a specifically set party to read the temperature off the contract.
+* There is a private contract that allows only an explicitly set party to read the temperature off the contract.

+This tutorial uses [Quorum Tessera](https://docs.goquorum.com/en/latest/Privacy/Tessera/Tessera/) for private contracts.

 Sample code for this tutorial is in the [GitHub repository](https://github.com/chainstack/quorum-iot-tutorial).